rainbow salad

 A quick tip.
 If time is of the essence for you and chopping vegetables is not your thing, head to the nearest salad bar in your grocery store or the like.
 Grab a variety of pre-washed and pre-cut veggies.
 Just make sure you build a rainbow!

-How to eat over the rainbow salad
+How to eat Rainbow Salad

 This salad will keep well for 3 days in your refrigerator.
 So, even if you live alone and prep a large amount, don’t worry.
 It will be there to nourish you for a few days!
 I never get tired of it myself.
 Add a small piece of chicken breast or cooked salmon, or cooked grains and chickpeas, and you have yourself a fantastic to-go lunch box!